Walther/full-stack-open-phonebook/README.md

 ## Production Deployment

-For a production deployment, `yarn build`, check the results and commit, and `yarn deploy`.
+For a production deployment, `yarn deploy`.
+The frontend and backend should get built properly.

-Note that for the sake of simplicity, the frontend is built manually ahead-of-time and committed to the repo for the actual deployment.
-Yep, this isn't ideal.

 This project is served at <http://fullstack-phonebook-walther.herokuapp.com/>